AraneaDev/accountant/docs/resolvers.md

 }
 ```

-Set the `accountant.resolvers.user` configuration value to the custom `UserResolver` FQCN:
+Set the `accountant.resolvers.user` configuration value to the `FQCN` of the custom `UserResolver` class:

 ```php
 return [